kirtikrajsp/Group12-IDC409/README.md

 	1. Average Number of Awards by Designation: Groups faculty by designation and calculates average number of awards for each designation.
 	2. Average Experience by Designation: Shows average years of experience for each designation.
 	3. Average Awards by PhD Location: Compares faculty with Indian vs. foreign PhDs.

+Section 9: Swarm Plot Visualization

+Seaborn is used to create swarm plots showing distributions of individual data points:
+	1. PhD Location vs. Years of Experience: Displays distribution of experience for faculty with Indian and foreign PhDs.
+	2. Designation vs. Years of Experience: Shows experience distribution for each designation.
+	•	Each dot represents a faculty member.
+	•	Swarm plots highlight individual variation within categories.

+Section 10: Scatter Plot

+A scatter plot shows the relationship between Years of Experience and Number of Awards:
+	•	Rows with missing data are removed.
+	•	Each dot represents a faculty member.
+	•	A grid is added for better readability.
+	•	A linear regression line is fitted using curve_fit:
+	•	The slope and intercept are calculated.
+	•	The line is plotted with slope shown in the legend.